aixuexisun/pyfoamsetup/README.md

 - Numpy
 - Scipy
 - My Mesh library [https://github.com/jarlekramer/polymesh]
-- My hydrostatics library (just for the TowingTank, and only one of the setup functions) [https://github.com/jarlekramer/Hydrostatics]
 - OpenFOAM.
 In theory it should work with both normal OpenFOAM and OpenFOAM+, but OpenFOAM+ is the version I am using, and therefore the only verison that is propely tested.
 The version of OpenFOAM+ that I currently use is 1612+.
 Compatebility with older versions will not be prioritised.